aanton/dotfiles/README.md

 # aanton/dotfiles

-Scripts to install the dotfiles & tools that i use in 🐧 Linux machines.
+Scripts to install the dotfiles & tools that i use in 🐧 Debian-based Linux distributions.

 Inspired by:
 * https://github.com/victoriadrake/dotfiles